jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_connect_tags.md

 {% include note.html content="Read-only users cannot Add, Replace and Delete tags.
 For more information, see [Spotlight diagnostic user groups][enterprise_backend_spotlightdiagnosticusergroups]." %}

-{% include tip.html content="The Connection Discovery Wizard imports details to SQL Server instances or Windows Servers from file.
+{% include tip.html content="[The Connection Discovery Wizard][enterprise_cfgmonitor_connect_discoverywizard] imports details to SQL Server instances or Windows Servers from file.
 If you re-import the same file with updated tags, Spotlight will skip the connection creation step but update the tags." %}

 {% include links.html %}